 Configure Custom Domains with Self-Managed Certificates

-If you choose to manage the certificates for your custom domains yourself, it requires multiple DNS records on the domain.
-You have to purchase or provide the certificates from any known Certificate Authority and manage the renewals yourself.
-You will also need a reverse proxy, where the certificate will be installed.
+If you choose to manage the certificates for your custom domains without assistance from Auth0, you need to know how to manage your own proxy and certificates for inbound connections that require multiple DNS records on the domain.
+You have to purchase or provide the certificates and manage the renewals yourself.
+You will also need a reverse proxy where the certificate will be installed.
 Once the domain is verified, we will accept traffic from the proxy.

 Choose this option to: